Christos-Paraskeva/CV/README.md

          * Rspec, Capybara, Jasmine, Mocha, Chai, Sinon

 ### University of Brighton (Graduated 2009)
-Markup : * Humanities BA (Hons)
+* Humanities BA (Hons)
 * Degree had a main focus on Modern World History, with elements of Philosophy and Politics.
 * The Philosophical and Politics aspects were a good contract to the historical side of the degree, and allowed me to work with more ambiguous topics.

 ## Experience